Bird's Eye View Based Pretrained World model for Visual Navigation: Experimental platform and setup

 \subsubsection{Train dataset from CARLA simulator}

-Within the CARLA simulator, we have access to the global waypoints various trajectories.
-We added multi-camera system on the robot to obtain the data.
-To allow some uncertainty, we randomly sampled a range of different orientations and locations.
+Within the CARLA simulator, we have access to the global waypoints along various trajectories.
+To allow more diversity, we randomly sampled a range of different orientations and locations.
 Leveraging this setup, we facilitated the generation of a large dataset of FPV-BEV images.
 We augmented the simulator's realism by introducing weather randomization and non-player traffic into the simulated environment.